 - Plan meals around foods you have on hand until more money is available.

 - Plan meals and snacks a week ahead of time.
 Make a list of what you need to buy, then estimate the cost to know if you have enough money to last the week.
 The USDA website Food plans can provide updated information on spending guides for thrifty food places.
-For more information, see Stretching your food dollar, another fact sheet in this Getting through tough times series.
+For more information, see Stretching your food dollar.

 - Shop from a list based on planned menus.
 Check the food advertisements for good buys.
 Clipping and using coupons may save money.